MaxPhenol/ioBroker.wlanthermo/README.md

 ## Legal Notice

-The logo and the icon of this adapter are copyrighted by and taken from the original WLANThermo project at https://www.wlanthermo.de, which is licensed under GPL.
+The logo and the icon of this adapter are copyrighted by and taken from the original WLANThermo project at https://www.wlanthermo.de, which is licensed under GPLv3.

 ## License

-Copyright (c) 2018 maxp <max.phenol@outlook.de>, licensed under GPLv3.
+Copyright (c) 2018 by MaxPhenol, license: GPLv3